 - Speed to secure funding without excessive documentation delays

 The winning move?
 Compare lenders based on execution capability, not just rates.
-Your refinance success depends on partnering with someone who understands your exit strategy.
+Your refinance success depends on partnering with someone who understands your exit strategyA plan for an investor or owner to sell their stake in a com.

 Fees, Terms, and Exit Strategy Requirements